Paul Stenning

 Paul David Stenning (born 12 June 1976) is an English author and ghostwriter.
 He has written twenty-nine books, of fiction, non-fiction, poetry and biography.
 The best-known of his books is The Robert Pattinson Album, a biography of Robert Pattinson, first published in 2009 and appearing in seven languages since then.

-According to WorldCat Stenning has released 30 works in 106 publications in 7 languages.

 Early life

 Stenning was born in Brighton in East Sussex.
-He had trials with the Brighton & Hove Albion youth team and wanted to be a footballer or a writer.
-Stenning's primary school teacher remarked that he would be a writer at the age of four.

 His family moved to Manchester when he was eight years old.
 Stenning attended Urmston Grammar School amongst others, including Bury Church of England High School.
-He did not attend college or university.
-Despite early encouragement at school, Stenning is a mostly autodidactic writer.

 Take That and early career

 Stenning wrote poetry through his late teens and submitted his first poem in late 1999, which was published as part of an anthology titled Magical Memories, a year later.

 During this time he worked for Take That as assistant to their financial advisor Simon Orange, the brother of Jason Orange.
 During his time working at the office in Cheadle he had an accident where he fell through a roof inside the building and was almost electrocuted.

-After leaving his work in finance, Stenning worked at the Frog and Bucket comedy club in Manchester.

-Between 1998 and 2005 Stenning was employed in a Manchester record shop, Vinyl Exchange.

 He also worked as a DJ, often playing sets before live concerts, particularly before shows at the Manchester Apollo.